aman9608494288/Dynamic-attend-system/README.md

 2. Frontend Setup
 Launch: Open home.html in any modern web browser.

-Configuration: Update the BASE_URL in your JavaScript files to match your server address (local or live).
+Configuration: Update the BASE_URL in your JavaScript files to match your server address (local http://127.0.0.1:5000 or live Render URL).

 📡 Live Deployment
 Frontend: Hosted on Netlify for high-speed static delivery.